 How the budget works:

-The income received by the Police and Crime Commissioner to fund the police budget is made up by a central government grant (54%) with the remaining coming from the policing part of the council tax (precept).
-Central Government encouraged Police and Crime Commissioners (PCCs) to raise the precept to a maximum of £24 a year for 2019/20 based on a Band D property.
-The £24 increase equates to a 12% increase and will be used to fund additional officers.
+The income received by the Police and Crime Commissioner to fund the police budget is made up by a central government grant (54%) with the remainder coming from the precept.

 Whilst Cambridgeshire is still a safe place to live, police now have to spend more time tackling ‘hidden crimes’ such as domestic abuse, child sexual exploitation and modern day slavery.
 They also spend time helping people who find themselves in mental health crisis, all of which means resources can be stretched.

 The policing part of council tax will be increased by £1.25 per month (based on a Band D property) and comes into force from 1st April 2021.